 SELECT count(*) FROM order_changes WHERE change_date >= DATE '2020-01-01';

-partition, therefore making constraint exclusion applied to queries that are executed on partitioned tables.
-When constraint exclusion is enabled, the planner examines
+partition, which means that it’s applied only to queries that are executed on partitioned tables.